College of Musical Arts

-Applicants should submit sample papers to the department chair.
-The musicology faculty will review these.
-For acceptance as a major, a student must have achieved a 3.0 average in each of the following groups of courses: music theory and history (MUCT 1510, 1520, 2510, 2610), world music or jazz (MUCT 2330, 2340 or 2350; MUSP 2190 or MUCT 2370), and aural skills (MUCT 1410, 1420, 2410).
+Applicants should submit a 2-page statement of purpose to the department chair, indicating why they are interested in the degree, and how they plan to use it.
+Applicants are also encouraged to meet with all ethnomusicology faculty prior to submitting the statement.
+The ethnomusicology faculty will review the applications and the candidates' qualifications.
+For acceptance as a major, a student must have achieved a 3.0 average in each of the following groups of courses: music theory and history (MUCT 1510, 1520, 2510, 2610), world music or jazz (MUCT 2360, MUCT 2370, or MUSP 2190), and aural skills (MUCT 1410, 1420, 2410).
 Students with an average of 2.5 to 2.9 may be accepted as majors on probationary status.
 Students accepted on this status must achieve a 3.0 average in major area courses within two semesters, summer excluded.
 Failure to do so will result in discontinuation as a world music major.

 MUCT Small Ensembles

-The department offers small ensembles as a training ground for performance practice and a showcase for music of a particular genre, including the Afro-Caribbean Ensemble, Balinese Gamelan Ensemble, Early Music Ensemble, and New Music Ensemble.
+The department offers small ensembles as a training ground for performance practice and a showcase for music of different genres.
 Participation in a variety of MUCT small ensembles by world music majors is strongly encouraged.